Vineetg2003/Sales-Data-Analysis/README.md

-# Customer Purchase Prediction
+# Sales Data Analysis

-## Project Overview
+## Overview

-This project aims to predict whether a customer will make a purchase in the following month based on their transaction history.
+In this report My aims to predict whether a customer will make a purchase in the following month based on their transaction history.
 We explored various machine learning models, including Logistic Regression and Gaussian Naive Bayes, to determine the best approach for this prediction task.

 ## Dataset